Vasu77df/v1000-AMD-AWS-Yocto-Image/README.md

 You will be presented with a console (serial or graphical) or a graphical user interface depending on the image and the target machine.

+If your t640 has a serial port, you can watch the boot messages.
+Eventually Linux will start a console on this device (i.e. the serial port).
+You can use a terminal emulator (such as`minicom`) to monitor the messages coming out of the serial port of your t640 on your host build machine.
+In my case I plugged a serial-to-USB dongle into the t640 and my Linux host.
+On my Linux host the USB console device appears at `/dev/ttyUSB2`
+.
+Using `/dev/ttyUSB2` as the port in `minicom`, and setting the communication parameters to `115200 8N1`